sarrunas/task-manager/README.md

 <h3 align="left">You can reach my project at www.taskmanager.lt.
 I made this for educational purposes :)
 </h3>
-<h3>Firstly you need to sign up and log in.
-Then you can create tasks and add them to your task lists.
+<h3>Firstly you need to sign up and log in. <br> Then you can create tasks and add them to your task lists.
 To delete or edit a list, hover over the settings icon.
 To complete a task, click on it.
 To delete or edit a task, hover over the task and the icons will appear.</h3>
+<h3></h3>
+<h3></h3>
+<h3></h3>
 <br>

 <img src="https://i.imgur.com/9kdwqo6.jpeg">